common-workflow-lab/CW22_CWL_Novice_Exercises/README.md

 #### Setup Instructions

-This repository can be cloned directly to your computer, or the template can be used to create a new git repository, for you to store the scripts that you create during the tutorial for later reference.
-The steps for the two options are listed below.
-In each option the `--recursive` flag is used when cloning the repository locally.
-This automatically loads the bio-cwl-tools library too, using `git submodules`.
+This repository template can be used to create a new git repository, for you to store the scripts that you create during the tutorial for later reference.
+The steps for doing this
+are listed below.
+The `--recursive` flag is used when cloning the repository locally, which will automatically load the bio-cwl-tools library too, using `git submodules`.

 ##### 1. Creating your own github repository

-1. Click the `Use this template` button, and create a new repository on github as you would usually
+Click the `Use this template` button, and create a new repository on github as you would usually.

-   * Before the next step you can, if you wish, copy this repository to a different git service (such as [gitlab](https://gitlab.com/)).
+##### 2. Clone the repository locally

-2. Clone the repository locally, using `git clone --recursive [template address]` (the `[template address]` can be got from the `Code` button at the top of the page)
+Clone the repository locally, using `git clone --recursive [template address]` (the `[template address]` can be got from the `Code` button at the top of the page).

-##### 2. Cloning direct from this repository

-1. Clone the repository locally, using `git clone --recursive https://github.com/common-workflow-lab/cwl-novice-tutorial-data.git`

 ##### 3. Downloading input files

-1. The required input files can be downloaded by running `bash download_inputs.sh`.
+The required input files can be downloaded by running `bash download_inputs.sh`.
 This will create the directory `rnaseq`, and download the files `GSM461177_1_subsampled.fastqsanger` and `GSM461177_2_subsampled.fastqsanger`.
+Note that these files are each 136Mb large, so will take a few minutes to download, depending on your internet connection speed.

 #### Workshop Instructions